OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: None

-        <p>Set of geometries that contribute neighboring subsurface points.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Set of geometries that contribute neighboring subsurface points.
 By default, only the geometry associated with this material contributes to subsurface.
 If you want adjacent geometry with different material to contribute as well, specify all those parts here.</p>

   </p>